-The actinomorphic flowers are arranged solitarily developing from areoles along the upper edges of the joints.
+The complete, perfect, actinomorphic flowers are arranged solitarily developing from areoles along the upper edges of the joints.
 The calyx has numerous sepals.
-The corolla has numerous red petals and inside the perianth are numerous stamens.
-The calyx, corolla and androecium are fused to form a hypanthium.
+The corolla has numerous, red, petals and inside the perianth there are numerous stamens.
+The calyx, corolla and androecium are fused at their base to form a hypanthium.
 The ovary is inferior with a single locule and numerous seeds and covered with areoles with glochids.
 The fruit is a red berry.

-Distribution in Bahamas/Globally: Opuntia stricta occurs throughout all island groupings in the Bahamian Archipelago, Florida, the entire Caribbean region and Mexico.
+Distribution: Opuntia stricta occurs throughout all island groupings in the Lucayan Archipelago, Florida, the entire Caribbean region and Mexico.

-Medicinal/Cultural/Economic usage: Opuntia stricta is used in the Bahamas for circulatory problems (low blood pressure, anemia), gastrointestinal issues (constipation), coughs (tuberculosis), as well as pain (muscle pain, strains), dermatological treatments (hair care, dandruff).
-It also produces an edible fruit
+Medicinal/Cultural/Economic usage: Opuntia stricta is used in the Lucayan Archipelago for circulatory problems (low blood pressure, anemia), gastrointestinal issues (constipation), coughs (tuberculosis), as well as pain (muscle pain, strains), dermatological treatments (hair care, dandruff).
+It also produces an edible fruit.